 How to Open a Formal Probate Estate in Florida

 An Overview of Florida's Formal Probate Process

-While Florida has a streamlined probate process called "Summary Administration" that can be used by (a) estates that have assets valued less than $75,000, or (b) estates where the decedent has been dead for more than two years, estates that do not meet either of these criteria will be required to follow the more time-consuming and probate court-supervised process called "Formal Administration."
+The State of Florida boasts a streamlined probate process known as "Summary Administration" that may be used by estates with less than $75,000 worth of assets, or estates where decedents have been dead for more than two years.
+Estates that do not meet these criteria must follow the more time-consuming probate court-supervised process known as "Formal Administration."

-- If the decedent had a Last Will and Testament, a statement identifying all unrevoked Wills and Codicils being presented for probate (such as "Last Will and Testament dated July 1, 2012," "First Codicil dated July 1, 2013"); and
+- A declaration if the decedent had a Last Will and Testament, a statement identifying all unrevoked wills, and any amendment to the wills (called "codicils"), that have been presented for probate, e.g: "Last Will and Testament dated July 1, 2015; First codicil dated July 1, 2017."

-- If the decedent did not have a Last Will and Testament, a statement that after the exercise of reasonable diligence the petitioner was not able to locate any Wills or Codicils.
+- A declaration stating that after the exercise of reasonable diligence, the petitioner was unable to locate any Wills or codicils.

 Petition to Waive Bond.
-If the decedent had a Last Will and Testament, then typically it will request that bond is waived.
-If the decedent did not have a Last Will and Testament, then a Petition to Waive Bond may be filed with the probate court along with joinders, waivers, and consents signed by all of the beneficiaries (more on those below).
-However, be aware that there is no guarantee that the probate judge will grant this request.
+If the decedent had a Last Will and Testament, the document will typically request that the bond be waived.
+If the decedent did not have a Last Will and Testament, a "Petition to Waive Bond" may be filed with the probate court, along with joinders, waivers, and consents signed by all of the beneficiaries.
+In either scenario, there is no guarantee that the probate judge will grant this request.

 What Probate Orders Are Required to Open a Formal Administration in Florida?